nathants/mcptools/README.md

-  help           Help about any command prompts        List available prompts on the MCP server resources      List available resources on the MCP server tools          List available tools on the MCP server version        Print the version information
+  help           Help about any command prompts        List available prompts on the MCP server resources      List available resources on the MCP server shell          Start an interactive shell for MCP commands tools          List available tools on the MCP server version        Print the version information